BeanLabASU/metabimpute/README.md

 there is less than 50% present values. <br/>
 **local:** is a logical indicating if the user would like to use local imputation (if FALSE, this will use global imputation).
 This only applies in single value imputation methods.<br/>
 **reps:** is the number of replicates.
 Note that nrow(data) must be divisible by reps.
-This package does not handle imbalanced replicate groups.
+This package does not handle imbalanced replicate groups.<br/>
 **rep_threshold:** is the threshold value (a percent) representing the number of missing values per replicate which will permute the entire replicate to zero under the rep impute algorithm.
 As an example, if we have 5 replicates per group, and decide to zero out the replicate group if there are 4 or 5 NAs in the replicate, we would set our threshold to 4/5.
-If we wanted to zero out any group with 2 or more missing values, then we would choose 2/5.
+If we wanted to zero out any group with 2 or more missing values, then we would choose 2/5. <br/>

 ```{r, eval=FALSE,warning=FALSE,message=FALSE,error=FALSE,results='hide', fig.keep='none'}
 imp<-Impute(data=data, method="RF",local=T, reps=5, rep_threshold=0.5)